thaddeuspearson/teaching/binary_search_explanation.md

         # elif the mid-point is greater than the value

-            # redefine the end-point to be the element immediately preceeding the current mid-point and search again
+            # redefine the end-point as the element before the mid-point, search again

         # else the mid-point is less than the value,

-            # redefine the start-point to be the element immediately following the current mid-point and search again
+            # redefine the start-point as the element after the mid-point, search again

     # if the value does not exist in the list, return -1